PennLINC/grmpy2022/analyses/CurationProcess.md

 3. Further, sub-20809 had a VoxelDimSize3 of 7.5 for ASL- this was an error where it should have been 3.75, but dicom2niix was working oddly on some subjects such that it populated the z direction twice.
 Sub-20809 also had 22.5 in direction z for their m0 scan.
 Eventually decided to exclude this participant, not run them through ASLPrep and deleted their perf directory.

 - Ran [twenty seventh](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation27) run of the group- grouping only.

+Notes about ASL data:
+1. Sub 20120 had two sessions, as mentioned before, ses-10939 was removed - however, this session is also the only one with usable ASL data.
+The sessions will be merged, with the ASL coregistered to the T1 from the second session, since all other scans from ses-10939 are unusable.